Flu Vaccination Advanced Service

 Pharmacy Team Resources

 Refer to the Community Pharmacy England Flu Vaccination Hub here for additional guidance and resources for pharmacy teams.
+This includes a checklist to help pharmacy owners and their teams to prepare for and to provide the service and can also be found below.

 Service Delivery Resources – Promoting the Service to Patients